karrioapi/karrio/README.md

 [A short video (less than 4 minutes)](https://youtu.be/dFHZosJPaLI) that goes over creating your first label and tracking your first package.

-### Deploy karrio on your server
+### Open-source hobby deploy (Advanced)

-This deployment requires Docker to run karrio API and dashboard.
+You can deploy a hobby instance in one line on Linux with Docker (recommended 4GB memory):

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/karrioapi/karrio/HEAD/bin/deploy-hobby)"